Health Library

 Causes

-Most cases of spasmus nutans begin between age 4 months and 1 year.
-It usually goes away by itself in several months or years.
+Most cases of spasmus nutans begin between age 6 months and 1 year.
+It usually lasts about 2 years but can go on as long as 5 years.

 The cause is unknown, although it may be associated with other medical conditions.
 A link with iron or vitamin D deficiency has been suggested.
 In very rare cases, symptoms similar to spasmus nutans may be due to certain types of brain tumors or other serious conditions.